keirthana/anbox-cloud-docs/reference/deprecation-notices.md

 The support for LXD 5.0 snap is deprecated as of 1.25.0.
 Upgrade your deployment to use LXD 5.21 instead.

 ## Node controller
-*Deprecated in 1.23.0* ; *Removal in 1.26.0*

-Use of node controller to manage the port forwarding from an instance to expose a service is deprecated in 1.23.0.
-Instead, the Anbox Management Service (AMS) will use a LXD proxy device to manage the port forwarding.
+The use of node controller to manage the port forwarding from an instance to expose a service was deprecated from 1.23.0 till 1.25.0.
+However, considering the requirements of a charm based deployment, the node controller will be retained and remain supported.

 (sec-appliance-deprecation)=
 ## Anbox Cloud Appliance `epoch=0` snap